Sush25b/srm-core-java/README.md

 # srm-core-java
-A temp repo for Github workshop
+A temp repo for Github workshop - by sushant